 Animation Description

 The animation shows a series RLC circuit with four synchronized displays: circuit diagram, formulas, phasor diagram, and time-domain graph.
-The animation can be started using the start button, causing the phasors to rotate and the sine waves to move through the diagram.
+The start button begins the animation.
+The phasors rotate and the sine waves move through the diagram.

 The impedance of the circuit is calculated as: